octoml/mlops/docs/mlperf.automation/platform/rpi4-ubuntu.md

 ## Notes

-* [20210422] Grigori tested ck-venv to prepare CK virtual environment and build several python versions - it worked fine.
+* [20210422] Grigori tested ck venv to prepare CK virtual environment and build several python versions - it worked fine.

 * [20210423] Grigori managed to build the latest loadgen